Learn to Hunt

 Provides money to water trail developers (county conservation boards, cities, non-profits) to support projects to establish water trails.
 Water trails enhance recreational experiences for all water recreation enthusiasts.
 Efforts often involve canoeists and kayakers.

 The Low-Head Dam Public Hazard Program is intended to reduce accidents at dams.
 Cost-share funds are available to all owners of dams on navigable streams through cost-sharing at a minimum of 50 percent cost to the project sponsor to mitigate hazards at low-head dams through warning signage, portage trail construction, and modifications to or removals of low-head dams.

 Land and Water Conservation Fund (LWCF)

 The LWCF Grant Program is a federal grant program that provides funds to incorporated cities and county conservation boards in the form of 50% reimbursement grants.
 Grants require a 50% match.
 Assistance ceilings have been established by population.
 Eligible projects include acquisition and/or development of land for outdoor recreation.
 Renovation of existing facilities is also eligible.
-There is a new guidelines and application form which must be used.
-The deadline for application is close of business (4:30 pm) on Tuesday, March 15, 2011.

 In 2006, the forward thinking of our legislators to propose and support the concept of sustainable funding for Iowa's natural resources, and their request for diverse organizations to represent their Advisory Committee, was an indicator that this is an important issue for all of Iowa.
 The result of securing funding for natural resources will provide benefits across Iowa such as cleaner water, positive economic impacts, sustainable agriculture and soils, and outdoor recreation opportunities where Iowans can enjoy and appreciate healthy activities, nature, and Iowa's beauty.